 - Email tracking: seeing which leads clicks which email

-Keeping that in mind, we’ve tested the tools Pipedrive lists on their integrations Marketplace.
+Keeping that in mind, we’ve tested many tools that do email automation for Pipedrive.

 Mailchimp has a great email editor and syncs with Pipedrive… but only one-way